 Ubuntu 20.04 has updated previous themes and file icons, replacing the old blue and green style and giving the theme a touch of aubergine, which has certainly given the OS a more modern vibe.

 On the other hand, the themes and icons in Elementary OS give off a more elegant feel, as it is simple and pleasing to the eye.

-3) Software Support
+3. Software Support

 Both of these Linux distros are among the most popular and most stable versions of Linux, and both have a large community to back them up.
-Ubuntu offers a more solid, secure system; so if you generally opt for better performance over design, you should go for Ubuntu.
+Ubuntu offers a more solid, secure system, so if you generally opt for better performance over design, you should go for Ubuntu.